jobrouter/typo3-connector/Documentation/installation.rst

 .. note::

-   The extension is available for TYPO3 v10 LTS.
+   The extension is available for TYPO3 v10 LTS and TYPO3 v11.

 .. _installation-requirements: